Brazil at the 2016 Summer Paralympics: Paratriathlon

 Fernando Aranha, cross-country skier who competed in the 2014 Winter Paralympics, returns to make his debut in the Summer Paralympics competing in the Paratriathlon.
 He became the first Brazilian paralympic athlete to compete in both the Winter and Summer Paralympics.

 Powerlifting

 Rowing

 One pathway for qualifying for Rio involved having a boat have top eight finish at the 2015 FISA World Rowing Championships in a medal event.
-Brazil qualified for the 2016 Games under this criteria in the AS Men's Single Sculls event with a seventh-place finish in a time of 04:57.010.
+Brazil qualified for the 2016 Games under this criterion in the AS Men's Single Sculls event with a seventh-place finish in a time of 04:57.010.